top of page

 Museum Stickers

-I also illustrated stickers for the museum's use.
-The designs are inspired by the museum's branding and native Taiwanese fauna.
-They may be given out as prizes for completing the scavenger hunt or other museum activities.
+These are original illustrated stickers created for the museum's use.
+The major shapes and colors are inspired by the museum's branding (which in turn also draws on indigenous embroidery patterns) and the animals are all native Taiwanese fauna.
+The stickers are useful as prizes for completing the scavenger hunt or other museum activities.